felixms/arma-rcon-class-php/README.md

 ## Examples

 ## License
 Code released under the MIT-License.
+See license file for more information.